-Everyone will still live within the existing outlines of the city, to preserve the surrounding nature.
-The city itself will be greener, more accessible, more sustainable, safer, friendlier and with more social cohesion.
-Utrecht is an example for other (European) cities on how to deal with great challenges around city development and urban living.
+By 2040, Utrecht will have made room for another 100,000 new Utrechters.
+Fortunately, Utrecht already has far-reaching plans on how to achieve that City of the Future.
+Everyone will live within the existing city limits to preserve the surrounding nature.
+The city itself will be greener, more accessible, safer, friendlier and more social.
+Utrecht is a.
+Utrecht is an example for other (European) cities; how to deal with the big challenges around city development and urban living.

-The Village Utrecht starts in the heart of the SPRING festival in the city center.
-You open the Village-app on your phone and you put on your headphones.
-That’s when the story begins.
-We will tell you all about our research, the experts we spoke to and what is about to change in the city you see around you.
-After the introduction you will get on your bike and go to the Station Area where Utrecht is expanding the city center.
-Here at Croeselaan you can see the amazing promises come to life!
+The Village Utrecht starts at the Stadsschouwburg in the city center.
+You open the Village app on your phone and put on your headphones.
+Now the story begins.
+We tell you about our research, we introduce you to the experts we spoke to, and you hear what’s going to change about the city you see around you.
+After this introduction, get on your bike and cycle to the Stationsgebied where Utrecht is expanding its city center.
+Here on the Croeselaan you will see the promises become reality.

-After that you get on your bike again and choose 1 of the 3 storylines.
-Did you decide to visit Leidsche rijn?
-Then you get to meet Mariella van Apeldoorn, an artist from Utrecht who investigated the question: can I live here?
-This part of town is a relatively new neighborhood and has been a construction site for 15 years and counting.
-It has a focus on sustainable building and social cohesion.
-But at the same time the housing prices are the highest here compared to other parts of the city.
-Is this new hub just for the lucky few?
-And what does it mean if you are homeless in Leidsche Rijn?
-Do you have a chance to build a life for yourself here in this brand new part of the city?
+After this you get back on your bike and choose 1 of the 3 storylines.
+Have you decided on Leidsche Rijn?
+Then you will meet Mariëlla van Apeldoorn, an artist from Utrecht who researched the question “Can I live here?”.
+Leidsche Rijn is a relatively new part of the city and it has also been a construction site for about 15 years.
+In this part of town there is a lot of attention to sustainable building and social cohesion.
+But at the same time, house prices here are proportionally the highest in all of Utrecht.
+Is this new city center only for the lucky few?
+And what does it mean to be homeless in Leidsche Rijn?
+Do you still have a chance to build a life here?

-Or did you choose Overvecht: That’s where you will meet Veerle van Dieren and Ikram Bouchara.
-They both live in Overvecht and spoke to a whole bunch of people that are trying their best to take an active role in the development of this so-called ‘problem area’ of Utrecht.
-But if you don’t have the right words, can you still participate?
+Or has the preferred choice fallen to Overvecht?
+There you will meet Veerle van Dieren and Ikram Bouchara.
+They both live in Overvecht and spoke to many people who are trying very hard to make an active contribution to the development of this ‘disadvantaged neighborhood’ of Utrecht.
+But if you don’t speak the right language, can you participate?

-If you are interested in Lunetten, we will bring you to Travis Geertruida, a former Utrecht based artist who left Lunetten and Utrecht to try his luck in The Hague.
-He investigated who else is leaving this part of town and why and what else has to disappear when we start to develop a brand new city center on the outskirts of the city.
-What about nature?
-The earth itself?
-Does she have a voice?
-Can she stay here?
+If you’re interested in Lunetten, we’ll introduce you to Travis, a Utrecht artist who is leaving Lunetten and the city of Utrecht to seek his fortune in The Hague.
+He is investigating who else is moving out of this part of town and why and what else has to disappear to make way for the development of a new city center on the edges of Utrecht.
+What about nature, for example?
+And the earth itself?
+Does it have a voice in the matter?
+Can it stay here?

-The Village Utrechts is about you.
-It’s about you meeting the city, the people that live there and investigating what your role can be in the changes that are happening.
-Only when we begin to unravel and understand the implications of these changes, will we be able to be part of them.
+The Village Utrecht is about you.
+About your encounter with the city and the people who live there and about exploring your role in the changes taking place.
+Only when we begin to unravel and understand the impact of these changes can we participate in them ourselves.

 “Nice and interesting tour through Utrecht!
 What do we want with the city?
 Is it only for the rich?
 Brr.
 Your project gives food for thought” (Josephine).